 The year 2020 will be Nelson Cruz’s 16th MLB season, and much like a fine wine; he has only improved with age.
 During the first 9 seasons of Cruz’s career, he averaged 17.44 home runs and 53.33 RBIs.
 In the last six seasons, Cruz has averaged 40.67 home runs and 105 RBIs a year while posting career highs in these categories during this period.
-In 2019, arguably put together the best season of his career at 38 years old.
-Cruz smashed 41 home runs and 108 RBIs while batting .311.
+In 2019, Cruz arguably put together the best season of his career at 38 years old, he smashed 41 home runs and 108 RBIs while batting .311.
 Cruz very easily could’ve smashed his career highs in both home runs and RBIs had he not missed 42 games.
 The 41 home runs and 1.031 OPS Cruz posted in 2019 were good enough to rank second and fourth-best all-time for a 38-year-old, trailing only Barry Bonds in home runs, and following Bonds, Ted Williams, and Ty Cobb in OPS.
-Very elite company to be in, especially at that age.
+That’s elite company to be in, especially at that age.

 There is little to no doubt that Nelson Cruz has transformed himself into one of baseball’s most prolific power hitters.
 When you look at his statcast profile, it becomes easy to see why.